Udhays07/My-100-days-C-coding-Challenge/README.md

 47. Write a program to find number of times digit 3 occurs in each and every number from 0 to n. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day47.c)
 48. Write a program to find number of integers which has exactly 9 divisors. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day48.c)
 49. Write a program to find roots of a quadratic equation.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day49.c).
-50. Write a program to print Solid and hollow rectangle star pattern
+50. Write a program to print Solid and hollow rectangle star pattern. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day50.c)
 51. Write a program to print Diamond pattern printing using stars
 52. Write a program to print Diamond pattern printing using numbers
 53. Write a program to print Floyd’s triangle